Table of Contents Show

 Naoshima Art Sites (1992 onward)

 The Naoshima Art Sites represent perhaps Ando’s most ambitious and far-reaching project.
 Beginning in the 1990s, his collaboration with the Benesse Corporation helped transform Naoshima, a small island in Japan’s Seto Inland Sea, from an industrial site into one of the world’s most celebrated art destinations.
-Projects like the Benesse House Museum and Chichu Art Museum (completed in 2004) utilize exposed concrete and natural light to harmonize with the island’s landscapes.
+Projects like the Benesse House Museum and Chichu Art Museum (completed in 2004) use exposed concrete and natural light to harmonize with the island’s landscapes.

 The Chichu Art Museum, whose name means “underground,” is built almost entirely below ground to preserve the island’s natural beauty.
 Despite being buried, the museum allows maximum natural light inside through geometric openings, creating an experience where exhibited artworks change expression throughout the day and across seasons.
 In spring 2025, the Naoshima New Museum of Art opened as Ando’s tenth architectural project on the island, according to the Benesse Art Site’s official announcement.
 This new three-story building (two levels underground, one at ground level) features a sloped roof that responds to the hilltop topography, continuing Ando’s decades-long dialogue between art, architecture, and nature on the island.